-(1) Eligible applicants shall submit completed applications on forms prescribed by the division to request grant funding from the program.
+(1) Eligible applicants shall submit completed applications on forms prescribed by the commission to request grant funding from the program.

-(2) The Director of the Division of Science and Technology of the Arkansas Economic Development Commission, with advice from the Board of Directors of the Division of Science and Technology of the Arkansas Economic Development Commission, shall review and recommend applications for grant funding to the Director of the Arkansas Economic Development Commission.
+(2) The commission shall review and approve, in whole or in part, or deny applications for Small Business Innovation Research and Small Business Technology Transfer grant funding.

-(3) Applicants receiving approval from the Director of the Arkansas Economic Development Commission shall execute grant agreements specifying grant terms and conditions.
+(3) Applicants receiving approval from the commission shall execute grant agreements specifying grant terms and conditions.

-(4) Grant funding shall be made available to grantees on a reimbursement basis, subsequent to submittal of requests for payment on forms approved by the division.
+(4) Grant funding shall be made available to grantees on a reimbursement basis, subsequent to submittal of requests for payment on forms approved by the commission.

 (5) Grantees shall submit final reports, upon full expenditure of program grant funds, in accordance with terms specified in the grant agreement.